scattering/RAG-ICP-CLUSTERING/README.md

 # Configure the MCP server

 The file `config.json` contains a list of MCP servers that will be made available for your local Open WevUI instance:
-- `count.py`: python tool that counts the number of times a letter appears in a word
+- `search_database.py`: python tool that searches a RAG vector database
-- `calculator.py`: python tool that provides basic mathematical and statistical operations
+- `lattice_calculator.py`: python tool that provides motor coordinates based on reciprocal space coordinates

 # Start the MCP server